Anharmonic effects on phase-space quantum profiles: an exact approach: Wigner flux and quantum purity

 with the factor $2\pi\hbar$ introduced to satisfy the pure state constraint: $Tr_{\{q,p\}}[\hat{\rho}^2] = Tr_{\{q,p\}}[\hat{\rho}] = 1$.

-A more subtle overview of the phase-space Weyl-Wigner formalism debugged from the dynamics of the Wigner function, $W(q,\,p;\,t)$ is described by its related flow field, $\mathbf{J}(q,\,p;\,t)$, which describes a phase-space fluid-analog of the Wigner function \cite{02A,Ferraro11,Donoso12,04}.
+A completer overview of the phase-space Weyl-Wigner formalism is described by its related flow field, $\mathbf{J}(q,\,p;\,t)$, which describes a phase-space fluid-analog of the Wigner function \cite{02A,Ferraro11,Donoso12,04}.
 The vector flux, $\mathbf{J}(q,\,p;\,t)$, is decomposed into the phase-space coordinates, $q$ and $p$, that is $\mathbf{J} = J_q\,\hat{q} + J_p\,\hat{p}$, in order to return the continuity equation given by \cite{Case,Ballentine,02A,EPL18}

 For a non-relativistic quantum Hamiltonian written in the matrix operator representation as